ISA Lille: Academic programs

 The school offers a range of degree programs, as well as research and business services, specialising in sectors of Agricultural science, Food science, Environmental science, and Agricultural economics.
 The school was among the first French higher education institutions to offer programmes 100% taught in English.

 Undergraduate courses

-ISA Lille does not deliver Bachelor degrees, however high school graduates may join the integrated preparatory course prior to studying in the engineering program.
+ISA Lille does not deliver bachelor's degrees, however high school graduates may join the integrated preparatory course prior to studying in the engineering program.

 Master of Science in Engineering

 Students with a Bachelor of Science in a related scientific discipline may join ISA Lille in the 4th year, the first year of the Master programme.
-The degree is accredited by the Commission des titres d'ingénieur and internationally recognised as a Master of Science in Engineering.
+The degree is accredited by the Commission des titres d'ingénieur and internationally recognised as a Master of Science in engineering.